 Influencer marketing is NOT about finding someone with a lot of followers and writing them a check to post a picture of your product.
 This might work with a celebrity like Kim Kardashian (if you even had the funds to pay her for the post), but it doesn’t work with your average influencer.
 Remember our discussion on relevance, reach and resonance.
 You have to find someone with the right audience and engagement.

 Influencer marketing is NOT going to give you quick results.
-Unless the influencer has several million followers, you probably won’t see a major influx of sales in the hours after a post.
+Unless the influencer marketing has several million followers, you probably won’t see a major influx of sales in the hours after a post.
 It’s about developing a relationship with the influencer and partnering with them over several weeks or months to naturally influence their audience towards your brand.

 Influencer marketing doesn’t happen by accident.
 To win with this approach, you need a clear and decisive strategy.
 Here are some tips to help you develop your own: